white-rabbit-japan/usb-scale/README.md

 You could add more scale types by adding the vendor/product hardware ids for the HID-compliant device

-Some more scale types you could add in to the cod here https://github.com/white-rabbit-japan/usb-scale/blob/master/scale.cs#L47-L59
+Some more scale types you could add in to the code here https://github.com/white-rabbit-japan/usb-scale/blob/master/scale.cs#L47-L59

 ```